 Most of the cake and cupcake recipes on the blog are simple dump cakes.
 Dump cakes are easy to make and since we’re using low carb / gluten-free ingredients we don’t have to worry about overworking, over-stirring, or over-mixing.
 But creaming the butter with the natural low carb sweetener introduces tons of micro-fine bubbles into the batter.
 This results in a lighter texture and a finer crumb — just what you want for your low carb special occasion cakes.

-Low Carb Peanut Butter Chocolate Birthday Cake is 6 net carbs per serving
+Low Carb Birthday Cake With Peanut Butter Chocolate Birthday Cake is 6 net carbs per serving

 [This post or recipe may contain affiliate links]